Capital/Codeine [DSC]; Tylenol with Codeine #3; Tylenol with Codeine #4

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any of these health problems: Very bad lung problems like asthma or trouble breathing, high levels of carbon dioxide in the blood, or stomach or bowel block or narrowing.
+- If your child has any of these health problems: Lung or breathing problems like asthma, trouble breathing, or sleep apnea; high levels of carbon dioxide in the blood, or stomach or bowel block or narrowing.

 - If your child is taking any of these drugs: Buprenorphine, butorphanol, nalbuphine, or pentazocine.